openbar/yocto-wizard/README.md

 * Although the final user interface is quite restrictive, the project configuration is very flexible and has some powerful features:

+  * Configurable project type (standard, yocto).

   * Configurable project path (defconfig files, docker files, poky).

-  * Configuration files use a makefile syntax that allows to easily use some features like target dependencies, file inclusion, default variable assignment, etc ...
+  * Config files use a makefile syntax that allows to easily use some features like target dependencies, file inclusion, default variable assignment, etc ...

-  * Developers can easily access the Yocto environment with the `make shell` command.
+  * Developers can easily access the build environment with the `make shell` command.

 ## Further Reading

-For more information about the OpenBar project, the use and specifications of the `yocto-openbar`, to discover other project templates and examples, please visit the project documentation:
+For more information about the OpenBar project, the specifications of the `openbar` build system, and to discover some examples, please visit the project documentation:

 > https://openbar.github.io

 ## License

-The `yocto-openbar` is released under the [MIT License](LICENSE.md).
+The `openbar` build system is released under the [MIT License](LICENSE.md).